Cc Bg 1920 1280

 How do I know which movement is in my watch?

 Throughout the official Glycine documentation and technical data, they only refer to the caliber GL293 as a Swiss automatic movement.
-ETA and Sellita both engrave their logo and caliber number below the balance wheel, however, the easiest way to tell if your Glycine watch has the ETA or Sellita is by the jewel count on the rotor.
+ETA and Sellita both engrave their logo and caliber number below the balance wheel, however, the easiest way to tell if your Glycine watch has the ETA or Sellita is by the jewel count on the movement.
 If your GL 293 powered watch has the ETA 2893-2, it will have 21 jewels.
 If your watch has the Sellita caliber SW330-1, the jewel count is 25.
 The A07 Valgranges movements have 24 jewels.

 Why are they the same caliber number?